basicsid/UDUN-trades/README.md

 # UDUN-trades
-A short and simple bit of code for adding trades to U Die U Noob
+A short and simple bit of code for adding trades to the *U Die U Noob* modpack